gcassel/Modular-Organizing-Terminology/compound-terms/major-decision.md

 #### Note

-Major Decisions require the use of the [Advice Process](https://docs.google.com/document/d/1yg0doQyp-R2c--CPN-yQVmLE6XrEvacA-27Acm4gPIE/edit?usp=sharing).
-If Immediate Action is required, you must call the CEO.
+Major Decisions require the permission of the CEO.